telerik/document-processing-docs/libraries/radspreadprocessing/features/sorting.md

 ## What is Sorting?

-The sorting feature allows the user to arrange the data according to one or more sorting conditions.
+The sorting feature allows arranging the data according to one or more sorting conditions.

 The information about the sorting applied to a worksheet is contained in the worksheet property __SortState__ which is of type __SortState__.
 Through it, you can set and modify the worksheet sorting conditions.
 The interface implemented by all sort conditions is __ISortCondition__.